 Check out this Ralph Lauen Heritage buckle leather belt here.

-You should try the belt on in person—size up about 2 inches over your pant waist size to allow comfortable fastening.
+You should try the belt on in person.
+Size up about 2 inches over your pant waist size to allow comfortable fastening.
 Slide the buckle to a middle setting, then test tighter and looser adjustments to optimize fit.
-The belt should be snug when closed but not pinching at any hole.
-Leave a half inch or more of extra billet overlapping.
+The belt should be snug when closed but not pinch at any hole.
+Leave a half-inch or more of extra billet overlapping.

 This combination of ideal width plus fully customized fit ensures your belt distributes pressure comfortably without restrictive squeezing.